dnauck/FootlooseExamples/src/FootlooseExamples.Config/README.txt

 1.)
 Description

-This example shows how to confgure and create a FootlooseService instance with the .NET Configuration, e.g. the App.Config or by Code, and the Footloose fluent configuration API.
+This example shows how to confgure and create a FootlooseConnection instance with the .NET Configuration, e.g. the App.Config or by Code, and the Footloose fluent configuration API.